alexanderluiscampino/Statistical-Analysis-Stroop-Effect/README.md

 # stroopEffectStatistics
-In this repository the stroop effec is analysed statistically.
+In this repository the stroop effect is analysed statistically.